fstrozzi/bioruby-pipengine/README.md

 echo '<groups1>' | sed -e 's/,/ /g' | xargs ls >> gtf_list.txt
 ```

-This line generates the gtf_list.txt file with the list of the transcripts.gtf files of each sample, but getting rid of the commas.
-It's a workaround and it's not a super clean solution, but PipEngine wants to be a general tool not binded to specific corner cases and it always let the user define it's own custom command lines to manage particular stepts, as in this case.
+This line generates the input file for Cuffcompare with the list of the transcripts.gtf files for each sample, generated using the 'groups' definition in the pipeline YAML and the line passed through the **-g** parameter, but getting rid of the commas that separate sample names.
+It's a workaround and it's not a super clean solution, but PipEngine wants to be a general tool not binded to specific corner cases and it always lets the user define it's own custom command lines to manage particular steps, as in this case.

 What happens at run-time
 ========================

-When invoking pipengine, the tool will look for the pipeline YAML specified and for the sample YAML file.
-It will load the list of samples (names and paths of input data) and for each sample it will start loading the corresponding step information specified in the command line.
+When invoking PipEngine, the tool will look for the pipeline YAML specified and for the sample YAML file.
+It will load the list of samples (names and paths of input data) and for each sample it will load the information of the step specified in the command line (**-s** parameter).

 PipEngine will then combine the data from the two YAML, generating the specific command lines of the selected steps and substituing all the placeholders to generate the final command lines.

-A shell script will be finally generated, for each sample, that will contain all the instructions to run a specific step of the pipelines plus the meta data for the PBS scheduler.
+A shell script will be finally generated, for each sample, that will contain all the instructions to run a specific step of the pipeline plus the meta-data for the PBS scheduler.

 If not invoked with the **-d** option (dry-run) PipEngine will directly submit the jobs to the PBS scheduler using the "qsub" command.